 This work is particularly relevant in addressing the growing sophistication of cyber threats, which demand both high precision and scalability from IDS solutions.
-Our framework overcomes the limitations of traditional intrusion detection methods. offering superior alternative a for safeguarding critical infrastructure and sensitive systems from cyber adversaries.
+Our framework overcomes the limitations of traditional intrusion detection methods, offering alternative for a superior safeguarding critical infrastructure and sensitive systems from cyber adversaries.